Islamic religious police: History

 The classical doctrine of hisbah, associated with the Quranic injunction to "enjoin good and forbid wrong," refers to the duty of Muslims to promote moral rectitude and intervene when another Muslim is perceived to be acting wrongly.
 Historically, its legal implementation was entrusted to a public official known as the muhtasib (market inspector), who was responsible for preventing fraud, maintaining public order, and enforcing public morality.

 In 1976, the various committees in Saudi Arabia were consolidated under an official with ministerial rank, acting under direct royal authority.
 The unified Committee for the Promotion of Virtue and the Prevention of Vice was supported by volunteers who enforced rules relating to Islamic dress codes, performance of the five daily prayers, and gender segregation.
 With the growing international influence of Salafism and Wahhabism, the conception of hisbah as an individual obligation to monitor religious observance became more widespread.
 This trend has led to the emergence of activists encouraging Muslims to adhere to Islamic rituals, dress codes, and other aspects of sharia.
 High-profile vigilante incidents include the "Muslim patrols" in London (2013-2014) and the "Shariah Police" incident in Wuppertal, Germany (2014), both of which resulted in criminal charges.

 In Iran, the doctrine of hisbah was incorporated into the Constitution of the Islamic Republic of Iran following the Iranian Revolution of 1979, where it was defined as a "universal and reciprocal duty" incumbent upon both the government and the people.
 Its implementation has been carried out by official committees as well as volunteer forces such as the Basij.

-Elsewhere, enforcement of various interpretations of sharia-based public morality has been undertaken by the Kano State Hisbah Corps in Nigeria, by Wilayatul Hisbah in the Aceh province of Indonesia, by the Committee for the Propagation of Virtue and the Prevention of Vice in the Gaza Strip, by the Taliban during their first rule of Afghanistan, as well as by other groups.
+Elsewhere, enforcement of various interpretations of sharia-based public morality has been undertaken by the Kano State Hisbah Corps in Nigeria, by Wilayatul Hisbah in Aceh, Indonesia, by the Committee for the Propagation of Virtue and the Prevention of Vice in the Gaza Strip, by the Taliban during their first rule of Afghanistan, as well as by other groups.